 9. What about in ten?

 In 10 years I hope to continue to have the same today’s curiosity and to feel the same need for learning and creating something of my own and that can match with me keeping up with technology.
-Everywhere life will take me, I hope not to lose these things, because they represent the most important things for my work and my passion.
+Everywhere life will take me, I hope not to lose these things because they represent the most important things for my work and my passion.

 10. What do you hope to achieve with your art?

 I started just as a joke, without any real goals, and I’d like to keep a certain spontaneity and creative freedom, acting without restrictions.
-In purely business terms, however, I hope to work with the world of music and fashion open to various artistic experimentations.
+In purely business terms, however, I hope to work with the world of music and fashion open to various artistic experiments.